tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 problem - but Ruby has definitely thought more about what should be possible to do cleanly here.

-Meanwhile, `The Ruby Styleguide` says:
+Meanwhile, `The Ruby Style Guide` says:

     **No Needless Metaprogramming**